atharva-9423/UnProf_Pyai_14/README.md

 <br>

+## ⚠️Note: In live demo results will get slightly delay in first attempt, because the program first downloads the model in the background when you are using the website for first time.

 ## 🌌 Overview

 **Vector Playground** is a sleek, interactive web application that visualizes semantic sentence similarity.
 By converting text into high-dimensional vectors (embeddings) and projecting them down to 2D space, it allows you to literally *see* the meaning of sentences.